How to perform Visual Regression Testing using Selenium in JavaScript

 await driver.get("https://browserstack.com");

-the driver.get() is used for navigating to the Browserstack home page, once it is navigated, we are ensuring that the Browserstack logo is displayed and the screenshot is taken using the following Percy command
+the driver.get() is used for navigating to the Browserstack home page.
+Once it is navigated, it is ensured that the Browserstack logo is displayed and the screenshot is taken using the following Percy command

 await percySnapshot(driver, 'Browserstack-Homepage');

-In the second it() block we are verifying the Pricing page for visual defects.
+In the second it() block the Pricing page is verified to ensure there are no visual defects.

-The driver.findElement().click is used for clicking on the Pricing menu from the home page, then it navigates to the Pricing page, we are ensuring that the header is displayed correctly and then the screenshot is taken for Visual validation using the Percy command
+The driver.findElement().click is used for clicking on the Pricing menu from the home page, then it navigates to the Pricing page.
+It is ensured that the header is displayed correctly and then the screenshot is taken for Visual validation using the Percy command

 await percySnapshot(driver, 'Pricing-Page');